goeaway/SeleniumFluentAPI/README.md

     var domain = new ExampleDomain();

     var execution = Execution
+        // create a new execution
         .New()
-        .ExceptionOnAssertionFailure(false)
-        .RetryCount(3, TimeSpan.FromSeconds(2))
-        .Access(domain)
+        // set that failed assertions should not throw an exception .ExceptionOnAssertionFailure(false)
+        // set the amount of times an execution or assertion retries if a WebDriverException is thrown
+        // and the time span to wait between each try .RetryCount(3, TimeSpan.FromSeconds(2))
+        // access the domain, navigating to the default page of the domain .Access(domain)
+        // start an IAssertion
         .Expect
-            .ToBeOn(domain.LoginPage)
-            .ToBeAbleSeeElement(domain.LoginPage.LoginButton)
-            .ToBeAbleToClickElement(domain.LoginPage.LoginButton)
+            // expect to be on the domain login page .ToBeOn(domain.LoginPage)
+            // expect to be able to see the login button .ToBeAbleSeeElement(domain.LoginPage.LoginButton)
+            // expect to be able to click the login button .ToBeAbleToClickElement(domain.LoginPage.LoginButton)
+        // return to the execution
         .Then
+        // click the login button
         .Click(domain.LoginPage.LoginButton)
+        // start an IWait
         .Wait
-            .ForElementToBeDisabled(domain.LoginPage.LoginButton, TimeSpan.FromSeconds(3))
-            .ForElementToHide(domain.LoginPage.LoginButton, TimeSpan.FromSeconds(2))
+            // wait for the login button to be disabled, with a timeout of 3 seconds .ForElementToBeDisabled(domain.LoginPage.LoginButton, TimeSpan.FromSeconds(3))
+            // wait for the login button to hide, with a timeout of 2 seconds .ForElementToHide(domain.LoginPage.LoginButton, TimeSpan.FromSeconds(2))
+        // return to the execution
         .Then
+        // navigate to the login page
         .NavigateTo(domain.LoginPage);

-    var factory = new WebDriverFactory(Browser.Chrome);
+    // create a factory the execution can use to create a web driver var factory = new WebDriverFactory(Browser.Chrome);
-    var result = execution.Execute(factory);
+    // execute the execution, this is where we actuall start the test, use the result to assert things var result = execution.Execute(factory);
 }
 ```